-Action to perform Use If necessary, the administrator creates any missing functional domains (via the Win- Functional domains are used to group screens in the Windows and Web client navigation bar. dows or Web client) For example: If the Screen screen is associated with the Domain functional domain, the nav- igation bar displays the Domain/ Screen tree structure.
+Action to perform Use If necessary, the administrator creates any missing functional domains (via the Windows or Web client) Functional domains are used to group screens in the Windows and Web client navigation bar.
+For example: If the Screen screen is associated with the Domain functional domain, the navigation bar displays the Domain/ Screen tree structure.
+The administrator modifies existing screens or adds new ones (using Asset Manager For each table in the database, the administrator can define several different screens depending on the needs of each individual user.
+Application Designer) By default, most tables are defined with a full and simple screen.
+For example, if: • Two screens with the same SQL name Screen are associated with screen sets Set 1 and Set 2 . • The screen set Set 1 is associated with User 1 via the user profile. • The screen set Set 2 is associated with User 2 via the user profile.
+Doing the same using the Windows or Web clients User 1 will display the screen associated with Set 1 and User 2 will display the screen associated with Set 2 .

-Action to perform Use The administrator modifies existing screens or adds new ones (using Asset Manager Applic- ation Designer) For each table in the database, the administrat- or can define several different screens depend- ing on the needs of each individual user.
-By default, most tables are defined with a full and simple screen.
-For example, if: Two screens with the same SQL name Screen are associated with screen sets Set 1 and Set 2. ■ The screen set Set 1 is associated with User 1 via the user profile. ■ The screen set Set 2 is associated with User 2 via the user profile.
-Doing the same using the Windows or Web clients User 1 will display the screen associ- ated with Set 1 and User 2 will display the screen associated with Set 2 .
-The Asset Manager database administrator sets the default database options parameters The Default order option in the Screen sets section can be set in the database options. (using the Windows client).
+Action to perform Use The Asset Manager database administrator sets the default The Default order option in the Screen sets section can be set in the database options. database options parameters (using the Windows client).
 This option defines the list of screen sets to use starting with the highest priority first (example: Full screens, Simple screens ).
-This option is used when the following user types request a table be displayed: Users associated with a profile whose Screen sets (ScreenSets) field is empty Users associated with a profile whose Ad- ministration rights (bAdminRight) option is selected When these users request a table be displayed, Asset Manager takes the identifiers of the screen sets in the order specified by the option and searches the table to see if it contains a screen associated with this screen set.
+This option is used when the following user types request a table be displayed: Users associated with a profile whose Screen sets (ScreenSets) field is empty Users associated with a profile whose Administration rights (bAdminRight) option is selected When these users request a table be displayed, Asset Manager takes the identifiers of the screen sets in the order specified by the option and searches the table to see if it contains a screen associated with this screen set.
 When a screen is found, Asset Manager uses it to display the table.
-This default behavior can be superseded by the functional rights associated with the pro- file: Access to a given screen can be denied by the functional rights.
+This default behavior can be superseded by the functional rights associated with the profile: Access to a given screen can be denied by the functional rights.

 Action to perform Use The Asset Manager database administrator defines functional rights (using the Windows or Web client) Functional rights are used to authorize users access to screens and pages via the menu bar, the navigation bar and wizards.
-To determine which screens are displayed when a user connects to Asset Manager, Asset Manager checks the following: 1 The user is described by a record in the Employees and departments (amEmplDept) table.
-2 This record is linked to a user profile (Profile (Profile) link).
-3 The profile is linked to functional rights (Functional rights link (FuncRights)).
-4 The list of available function domains can be found in the detail of functional rights.
+To determine which screens are displayed when a user connects to Asset Manager, Asset Manager checks the following: The user is described by a record in the Employees and departments (amEmplDept) table.
+This record is linked to a user profile (Profile (Profile) link).
+The profile is linked to functional rights (Functional rights link (FuncRights)).
+4. The list of available function domains can be found in the detail of functional rights.
 Available screen sets can be found in each functional domain.
 Screens linked to the concerned functional domain and screen sets can are found within these screen sets.
 The detail of a functional right is used to grant access rights to various screens.